Term Of The Day – Minimum Compensation Rate

 The minimum rate can vary quite a bit from state to state.
 Most of the states that I handled as an adjuster had a minimum of $30 per week.
 This does seem to be a very low number.
 I still agree that volunteers should be paid some type of minimum compensation rate when injured on the job.

 One of the debatable areas of increasing the compensation rate to a minimum is when permanent partial disability (PPD) benefits are paid to an injured worker.
-One suggestion I had seen a long time ago was to have no PPD benefits when someone is injured that requires the adjustment to the minimum compensation rate.
+One suggestion I had seen a long time ago was to have no PPD benefits when someone is injured which requires the adjustment to the minimum compensation rate.

 The only time I was ever fined was due to not paying a volunteer TTD benefits.